A British Columbia road trip is one of the best driving itineraries you can take in Canada.

 To begin your British Columbia Road Trip, I recommend flying into Vancouver Airport (YVR) and renting a car.
 From there, there are a million and one things to do in this cosmopolitan city.

 - 🚗 Need a rental car?
-Check out Discover Cars to compare agencies.
+Check out Discover Cars to compare reviews and prices from different rental Canada rental agencies.

 If you’re a first-timer to Vancouver then I recommend renting some bikes and cycling around Stanley Park, exploring Gastown, eating all the goodies in Chinatown, kayaking Deep Cove, exploring eclectic Granville Island, and hiking Lynn Canyon.